magdykashef/Angular-8-Website-Confusion-Restaurant/README.md

 ### First Steps:

-Navigate to Angular-8-Website-Confusion-Restaurant folder and open the Terminal and type `npm install` and press Enter and wait untill it completes.
+1- Navigate to Angular-8-Website-Confusion-Restaurant folder and open the Terminal and type `npm install` and press Enter and wait untill it completes.

-### BackEnd json-server

-Navigate to json-server folder and run `json-server db.json --watch -d 2000` .
-It will automatically load the data-base and assets.
+2- Navigate to json-server folder and run `json-server db.json --watch -d 2000` .
+It will automatically load the database and assets.

 ## Development server